 The Gorgon gas fields are located offshore Western Australia, approximately 60km from Barrow Island and 200km west of Dampier.
 Five fields have so far been discovered, namely Gorgon, Chrysaor, Dionysus, West Tryal Rocks and Spar.
 Collectively called Greater Gorgon, these fields have been extensively appraised, including the eight Gorgon wells.

 The field is being developed by the Gorgon Venture, a joint venture of ChevronTexaco, Shell and ExxonMobil.
-ChevronTexaco, with a four-sevenths interest, is the operator of the Gorgon development on behalf of the Gorgon Venture.
+ChevronTexaco, with a four-seventh interest, is the operator of the Gorgon development on behalf of the Gorgon Venture.

 First gas from the field was produced in March 2016.
 Chevron entered supply agreements for four million tonnes of natural gas a year with Osaka Gas, Tokyo Gas, GS Caltex, Chubu Electric and Nippon Oil Corporation.

 Gorgon was discovered in 1980 following a discovery in West Tryal rocks by West Australian Petroleum (WAPET) in 1973.
 In 2000, Chevron acquired all the assets of WAPET.